postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 If payment is unsuccessful, Postman offers a grace period of 10 days to avoid service disruption.
 For invoice-based teams, this means 10 days following the due date listed on the invoice.

-> All team members are notified in the event of non-payment and subsequent service deactivation in the Postman app.
+> All team members are notified in the event of non-payment and subsequent service deactivation in Postmanpp.

 ## Team and plan changes